rjshanahan/Quandl_FXRates_Parser/README.md

 - Generic info re: the returned rates: This exchange rate shows the value of 1 U.S. Dollar in [your currency].
 This exchange rate is an amalgamation of rates from multiple sources.
 These include exchanges, brokerages, newspapers and central bank sources.
 High and Low rates are crudely estimated.

 This has been tested reliably with Python 2.7 and 3.4 and R 3.1

-I'm sure there are way more efficient ways of doing this... i'm all ears!